Published May 5, 2025

 When this will happen:

-General Availability (Worldwide): We will begin rolling out mid-May 2025 and expect to complete by early June 2025.
+General Availability (Worldwide): We will begin rolling out mid-June 2025 (previously mid-May) and expect to complete by early July 2025 (previously early June).

 How this will affect your organization: